willdurand-edu/security-slides/src/06_oauth.md

 ### Redirect URIs

-The authorization server will only redirect users to a registered URI, which helps prevent some attacks.
+The authorization server will only redirect users to a registered URI, which helps prevent some attacks (in theory...).
 Any HTTP redirect URIs must be protected with **TLS security**, so the service will only redirect to URIs beginning with `https://`.
 This **prevents tokens from being intercepted** during the authorization process.

 ---